osawa-naotaka/unisearch/README.en.md

 ```
 export type SearchResult = {
     id: number;
-    key: string | null;
+    key: Record<string, unknown>;
     score: number;
     refs: Reference[];
 };
 ```

 The id field returns the array index of the matched sentences.

-The key field is set to the field specified during indexing.
+The key field contains the object with the specified field set at the time the index is created.
+For example, if [“slug”, “data.title”] is specified as key_fileds during indexing, key will be an object with a structure like { slug: “slug of search results”, data: { title: “title of search results” } }.

 The score is set to a value based on the TF-IDF, which is the sum of the TF-IDFs of the individual search words, multiplied by 1/x for additional edit distance value x.

 The refs field is set to an array of information about the matches in the search.